The Freeport Story

 Freeport, or as it was originally called Raynor South, later Raynortown, was founded in 1650s by Edward Raynor, after he came from Hempstead village.
 These were the Great South Woods with beautiful streams, well supplied with fish, flowing to a bay that yielded plenty of fish.

 In colonial days, Raynor South was known as a “free port” by seafarers.
-Boat captains landed their cargo to avoid the fees charged for bringing goods into New York City or Sag Harbor.
+The legend is that boat captains landed their cargo to avoid the fees charged for bringing goods into New York City or Sag Harbor.
+More likely, since there were no waterways large enough for big ships to dock, smaller local boats used dock space that local baymen provided without having to pay a fee.
 In 1853 the residents voted to change the name to Freeport.

 Many of the first real changes came with the arrival of the South Side Railroad in 1868.
 This brought out “city” people who built summer cottages and created a need for such improvements as paved roads, electric lighting and police.
 A referendum in 1892 decided the issue of incorporation.